NAUPLIUS and the NAUPLIUS Explorer

 A researcher can spend a lot of time and effort preparing these data ... only to realize (much too late) that the data were not exactly well-suited for their research.

 One may find that a "global" data product may not work with smaller regional scales very well (see upper left panel in figure to right).

 Looking even briefly at the figures to the right, one can see:

 What all of these figures also do not show is how much time (human and computer) was required to download, process, subset, standardize, and plot these four simple figures.

 NAUPLIUS was originally developed by COPEPOD as an "in-house" tool to support its data-capability needs as it collaborated with other NOAA and international ecosystem working groups.

-NAUPLIUS Visualizer was created from the compilation of these various sub-elements, creating a tool to help the marine ecosystems researchers as well as students or teachers looking for ways to visualize oceanographic data and processes.
+NAUPLIUS Explorer was created from the compilation of these various sub-elements, creating a tool to help the marine ecosystems researchers as well as students or teachers looking for ways to visualize oceanographic data and processes.